Creating Unique String Variants

 Adding variants by HTML attribute

 Variants can be assigned to strings within a certain HTML element by adding the data-sl-variant attribute to the element.
 The value within the attribute will be used as the variant metadata for all of the strings within that element, creating a unique strings.
+Here is an example:

 Adding variants to HTML attribute values